duahasan13/Harmful-Gas-Emissions-Tracker-1/README.md

 ## Emission Model

 - Carbon: from electricity, gas, and vehicle fuel combustion
-- Methane: from unrecycled waste
+- Methane: from unrecycled waste (One kilogram of methane is approximately equivalent to 28 kilograms of CO₂.)
-- Nitrogen Oxides: from car exhaust
+- Nitrogen Oxides: from car exhaust (converted to CO₂-equivalent using a climate impact factor.)
 ---

 ## Tech Stack